 GM Dividend to Free Cash Flow Payout Ratio

-Another metric that measures dividend sustainability is the dividend to free cash flow payout ratio which is shown in the above chart over a 6-year period from 2014 to 2019.
+Another metric that measures dividend sustainability is the dividend to free cash flow payout ratio which is shown in the above chart from 2015 to 2020.

-This metric measures the portion of free cash flow (FCF) that is being paid out as dividend.
+The ratio measures the portion of free cash flow (FCF) that is being paid out as dividends.
 Similarly, the lower the ratio, the better the dividends cover will be with respect to free cash flow.

-Here is the equation I used for the data in the chart above:
+Here is the equation I used to measure the data in the chart above:

 Dividend to FCF Payout Ratio = (Cash Outflow for Dividend / FCF) X 100%

-As discussed in prior paragraphs, dividend is actually paid out of cash instead of from earnings.
-For instance, it’s still possible for GM to make the dividend payments even when the company does not make a profit (negative earnings per share).
+As discussed, dividends are actually paid out of cash, particularly free cash flow, instead of earnings.
+For instance, it’s still possible for GM to pay out a dividend while it’s making a loss, ie. negative earnings per share.